It is a time of rapid change, and one of the things that is rapidly changing is gold.

 You could probably get involved in tomato futures and either get burned or become really rich.

-And not just a preservation of purchasing power, but as a preservation of privacy and of freedom.
+But I look at it as a preservation tactic and not just a preservation of purchasing power, but as a preservation of privacy and of freedom.

-Because this other thing that's out there, besides the interplay between these fiat currencies and the traditional money of gold and silver, where this is a whole other thing out there of the stable coins or the CBDCs or whatever they want to label them.
+Because this other thing that's out there, besides the interplay between these fiat currencies and the traditional money of gold and silver, this is a whole other thing out there of the stable coins or the CBDCs or whatever they want to label them.

-them they're the same thing.
+They're the same thing.

-And uh that's what really has me concerned.
+And that's what really has me concerned.

-Do you have any more questions here that you see um Lance uh for Tony I don't see any there.
+Do you have any more questions here that you see, Lance, for Tony?

-And uh we we rebranded it, David.
+And we rebranded it, David.

-We did uh just for this location.
+We did just for this location.

 We did Wise Wolf Gold Silver Bitcoin.

-I think I'm gonna say in the world.
+I'm going to say in the world.

-Uh I don't know that there's anybody competing with me in that realm yet.
+I don't know that there's anybody competing with me in that realm yet.

-Um, but we're we're really excited about that.
+But we're really excited about that.

-I've uh put in some work there, and I don't think I'll be doing any more physical locations.
+And I don't think I'll be doing any more physical locations.

 I have my two.

-I think you might have an opportunity if all these local banks start going out of business with stable coins.
+You might have an opportunity if all these local banks start going out of business with stable coins.

 Yeah, I'll be the bank of choice.

-Uh I wanted to make sure that you know the marketing was sound, people could physically bring us product.
+I wanted to make sure that the marketing was sound.

 A lot of people are selling product, and we're happy to be there for them.

-Um, but that ratio of buyers to sellers, you know, it's just so skewed right now.
+But that ratio of buyers to sellers, you know, it's just so skewed right now.

 And you wonder, you see these prices that are rising.

-Somebody's buying, and it's just not the air.
+Somebody's buying, and it's just not the everyday people are doing stuff like Wolfpack.

 Like I bought like 600 ounces of silver yesterday, and I got nowhere to put it.

-If you're interested in getting some great deals on silver, you should give me a call.
+If you're interested in getting some great deals on silver, you should give me a call because I got like two ounce, three ounce, five ounce rounds and bars from the Australian mint.

-I'm just buying buying crazy amounts.
+I'm just buying crazy amounts.

 It's like over $22,000.

-Gold, urban gold mining is up, but that's a good thing.
+Of course, gold, urban gold mining is up, but that's a good thing.

 That's a good thing.

-I'd I'd love to buy as much scrap gold as I can buy.
+I'd love to buy as much scrap gold as I can buy.

-Uh, you know, watches and chains and rings.
+Watches and chains and rings.

 I love that.

-I mean, that helps that's uh that keeps the lights on.
+That keeps the lights on.

 And teeth.

-Uh and that that's really gone, it's really been busy because of the price of gold.
+It's really been busy because of the price of gold.

 And we got a lot of great deals on that right now.